-Welcome to Class 3 2019/20.
-The Class Teacher is Mr Meadows and there are currently 28 pupils in this class.
-This class is supported by Miss Thompson and Mrs Gilray.
+Hello everyone and welcome to Class 3 2020/21.
+The Class Teacher is Mr Meadows and there are currently 29 pupils in this class.
+This class is supported by Miss Thompson.

-My name is Mr Meadows, and I am a Year 4 teacher at Consett Junior School.
-I have been a teacher for twenty one years, and I have taught in all Key Stage 2 classes.
-In Consett Junior School I work as Numeracy and Forest School subject lead.
-Each Friday I have the duty of delivering our celebrations assembly where we get to celebrate all the successes and achievements of the week.
-I also get to award the prestigious house cup to the winning team.
+I am Mr Meadows, and I am one of the Year 4 teachers at Consett Junior School.
+I have been a teacher for twenty-two years, and I have taught in all year groups across KS2.
+I work as Numeracy and Forest School subject lead.
+In school I am a loyal member of Aynsley (blue house).
 Go Aynsley!

 Class 3 Gallery